kdd195/SWArch_finalProject/README.md

 #### to see running docker containers
 $ docker ps
 ####  to open a shell in container
-$ docker exec -it <container id from docker ps> /bin/sh
+$ docker exec -it "container id from docker ps" /bin/sh